BTB 26: S610C STANDS ALONE

 Although Robbins continued to tweak the design of the sprayer tanks and hoppers over the years, the lack of improvement of the carriers caused endless frustration and significant lost production.
 “For the time, I guess the Franklin was a good tractor.
 However, they did not progress with the times,” says Robbins.

 “Every Franklin I ever bought I unloaded off the truck in summertime and it ran hot.
-That was the start of the issue.
+That was the start of the issues.
 We were never able to cool them down due to the machine design.
 The powershift transmission was a problem.
 Maintenance was terrible because of the heat.
 The engine would overheat, then the torque converter, then the hydraulics – one thing is linked to another.”
 To make things worse, no other manufacturer was interested in producing such a machine because the market was so small.

 “Finally we were able to convince Tigercat to build a tractor and it has been like day and night.
 I’ve never seen such a difference.
 The Tigercat is a one hundred percent better tractor than Franklin ever built.
 We had been locked in with Franklin and had a lot of issues they were never able to resolve.
 With the Tigercat tractor we feel these issues have been solved up front.